-Children should wear black, flat sensible shoes to school.
+Children should wear black, flat sensible school shoes, which are not trainers.

 Medicine in School

 If a child requires medication at school, the appropriate form must be completed (please refer to our First Aid and Administration and Management of Medicines Policy for full details).
 Forms are available from the school office.